-- 16. providing programs that make those in need feel welcome to the parish--the poor, the uneducated, the handicapped, the elderly, the lonely, the widows (ers), the singles, the divorced, the single parents, the homeless, the sick and dying, the grieving, and all minorities; - 17. sustaining parents and spouses in their duties and vocations, and fostering Christian growth in families; - 18. fostering vocations to the priesthood and religious life through parish prayer and programs; - 19. providing education and enrichment programs for all age-levels; to counteract unchristian values in our culture; and, - 20. collaborating with the pastor and Parish Finance Council in determining funding levels which will further the accomplishment of the parish goals and objectives and by staying informed of the financial condition of the parish. - B. In order for the Council to fulfill its role, the Council is to: - 1. be kept informed by the pastor and finance council of any matters or issues which would contribute to their making informed recommendations about pastoral matters; - 2. be provided with, or have available to them, copies of all diocesan policies and regulations affecting pastoral activity for their study and assistance in implementation in the parish; - 3. participate in diocesan training sessions that are held from time to time for members of the Parish Pastoral Councils and other lay leadership in the parishes; and, - 4. be familiar with and supportive of the diocesan mission statement and the parish mission statement, goals, and objectives. - C. Among the matters of pastoral ministry which call for the attention of the Council, four general areas can be identified, each with areas of concentration:
+- 16. providing programs that make those in need feel welcome to the parish--the poor, the uneducated, the handicapped, the elderly, the lonely, the widows(ers), the singles, the divorced, the single parents, the homeless, the sick and dying, the grieving, and all minorities: - 17. sustaining parents and spouses in their duties and vocations, and fostering Christian growth in families; - 18. fostering vocations to the priesthood and religious life through parish prayer and programs; - 19. providing education and enrichment programs for all age-levels; to counteract unchristian values in our culture; and, - 20. collaborating with the pastor and Parish Finance Council in determining funding levels which will further the accomplishment of the parish goals and objectives and by staying informed of the financial condition of the parish. - B. In order for the Council to fulfill its role, the Council is to: - 1. be kept informed by the pastor and finance council of any matters or issues which would contribute to their making informed recommendations about pastoral matters; - 2. be provided with, or have available to them, copies of all diocesan policies and regulations affecting pastoral activity for their study and assistance in implementation in the parish; - 3. participate in diocesan training sessions that are held from time to time for members of the Parish Pastoral Councils and other lay leadership in the parishes; and, - 4. be familiar with and supportive of the diocesan mission statement and the parish mission statement, goals, and objectives; - 5. facilitate annual synodal conversations among parishioners according to the needs of the parish and guidance by the diocese. - C. Among the matters of pastoral ministry which call for the attention of the Council, three general areas can be identified, each with areas of concentration: